Product Review

 How does the Kensington Pro Fit Ergo compare to the Logitech MX Vertical?

-The Logitech MX Vertical is the more premium option — Bluetooth connectivity, USB-C rechargeable battery, higher DPI ceiling (4000), and refined build quality.
-The Pro Fit Ergo costs roughly 30% less and provides comparable ergonomic benefit.
-MX Vertical wins on features; Pro Fit Ergo wins on value.
+The Logitech MX Vertical is the more premium option — Bluetooth connectivity, USB-C rechargeable battery, higher DPI ceiling (4000), and a more refined build quality.
+The Kensington Pro Fit Ergo costs roughly 30% less and runs on AA batteries with no charging downtime.
+MX Vertical wins on features and connectivity; Pro Fit Ergo wins on value and battery convenience.

 Does the Kensington Pro Fit Ergo work with Mac?

 Yes.
 Full macOS compatibility.
-Basic functions work plug-and-play.
-For advanced button customisation, install KensingtonWorks (free, available for Windows and macOS).
+Basic functions work plug-and-play immediately.
+For advanced button customisation and DPI profile management, KensingtonWorks software is available as a free download for Windows and macOS from the Kensington website.

 Can the Kensington Pro Fit Ergo help with carpal tunnel?

-Vertical mice reduce forearm pronation and wrist deviation, which can alleviate symptoms associated with carpal tunnel syndrome.
-However, a mouse alone cannot cure carpal tunnel.
-It should be part of a broader ergonomic strategy including desk setup, breaks, stretches, and professional medical advice where needed.
+Vertical mice reduce forearm pronation and ulnar deviation — two primary biomechanical stressors linked to carpal tunnel syndrome.
+Peer-reviewed research (Schmid et al., 2015; Aaras et al., 1999) confirms vertical mice reduce EMG activity in wrist extensor muscles.
+However, a vertical mouse alone cannot cure carpal tunnel.
+It should be part of a broader ergonomic strategy including correct desk height, regular movement breaks, wrist stretches, and professional medical advice where needed.

 What is the battery life of the Kensington Pro Fit Ergo?

-Approximately 10 months on 2 AA batteries with typical daily use (6–8 hours).
-Auto-sleep conserves power during inactivity.
-The physical on/off switch allows complete shutdown for travel.
+Approximately 10 months on 2 AA batteries under normal daily use (6–8 hours per day).
+An auto-sleep function activates after a few minutes of inactivity.
+The physical on/off switch on the underside allows complete shutdown when travelling.

 Our Final Verdict

-The Kensington Pro Fit Ergo earns an 8.4/10 in our testing — and a clear recommendation for anyone seeking genuine vertical mouse ergonomics at a mid-range price.
+The Kensington Pro Fit Ergo earns an 8.4 out of 10 in our 10-week testing — and a clear, unqualified recommendation for the right user.

 The Bottom Line